Palo Pinto County, Texas: Later growth years

 James and Amanda Lynch first moved to the area in 1877.
 In digging a well on their property, they discovered the water seemed to benefit their well-being.
 Word spread about the water's healing powers, and people from all over came to experience the benefits.
 Eventually, the town of Mineral Wells was platted.

 Mineral Wells State Park and Trailway, a short distance to east of the town of Mineral Wells in Palo Pinto County, was opened to the public in 1981; it lies in Parker County.

 The Texas National Guard organized the 56th Cavalry Brigade in 1921, and four years later, Brigadier General Jacob F. Wolters was given a grant to construct a training camp for the unit.
 In 1941, Camp Wolters was turned over to the United States Army.
 It was redesignated Wolters Air Force Base in 1951.
 Five years later, the base reverted to the Army as a helicopter training school.
-The base closed in 1973 when the helicopter school transferred to Fort Rucker (now Fort Novosel) in Alabama.
+The base closed in 1973 when the helicopter school transferred to Fort Rucker in Alabama.

 Possum Kingdom Lake was acquired from the Brazos River Authority in 1940.
 The Civilian Conservation Corps constructed the facilities, and the Possum Kingdom State Park opened to the public in 1950.